Skip to main content

 What Is VA Form 21-0781?

-Veterans who are seeking service-connected benefits for post-traumatic stress disorder (PTSD) can fill out and submit VA Form 21-0781: Statement in Support of Claim for Service Connection for PTSD.
+Veterans who are seeking service-connected benefits for post-traumatic stress disorder (PTSD) can fill out and submit VA Form 21-0781: Statement in Support of Claimed Mental Health Disorder(s) Due to an In-Service Traumatic Event(s).
 The Department of Veterans Affairs (VA) uses VA Form 21-0781 to help determine if service connection for PTSD is warranted.

 Essentially, this form allows veterans to list the traumatic incident or incidents (i.e., stressors) that occurred during military service that led or contributed to their PTSD diagnosis.
 Veterans should provide a description of what occurred, the approximate date and geographic location, their unit and dates of assignment, and the full names and assignments of anyone who was killed or injured during the incident.
 VA requests veterans complete the form with as many specific details as possible.